 There does appear to be one saving grace for the show, however: The most successful of all (at least in terms of high fashion), Leila Goldkuhl, who has landed Dolce & Gabbana and Givenchy campaigns, and walked for the houses a number of times, most recently in Givenchy's S/S 2017 men's show, found success years after her season of the show aired.

 Thus, it seems, the real winners in all twenty-two seasons are viewers, who were treated to entertaining television, and one model: Tyra Banks, who garnered a massively rejuvenated career from ANTM.
 The show, which has spawned roughly 20 international spin offs, was, after all, a smashing success.
-And as Friedman noted in an article of her own, the show has left a legacy that extends beyond the trademarked terms that Banks coined during its time on the air (think: “smize” and “flawsome”).
-Friedman writes: "It is possible that the show’s single most powerful legacy has to do with the power of the model myth: the dream that a girl (or guy) will be walking down the street, or this in case, stepping onto a set, and will be discovered and propelled to fame."
+And as Friedman noted in an article of her own which coincided with the original series' finale, the show has left a legacy that extends beyond the trademarked terms that Banks coined during its time on the air (think: “smize” and “flawsome”).
+Friedman wrote: "It is possible that the show’s single most powerful legacy has to do with the power of the model myth: the dream that a girl (or guy) will be walking down the street, or this in case, stepping onto a set, and will be discovered and propelled to fame."

-And if we consider the aim of any television show, to attract viewers and achieve ratings, I'd say America's Next Top Model was a success.
+And if we consider the aim of any television show, which is to attract viewers and achieve ratings, I would say America's Next Top Model was a success.
+As for whether the new panel of judges and cast of wannabe models will prove as entertaining, the jury is still out on that!